 There are two sides of the equation for building muscle.
 Net muscle protein synthesis is a balance between preventing breakdown of muscle and turning on the muscle protein synthesis machinery.
 Extra protein, above and beyond the average diet, may help prevent muscle breakdown as well as support muscle protein synthesis.
 Further, you need to have extra calories from healthy carbohydrates and fats to fuel the growth machine.
 If you fall into an energy mismatch where you are burning more calories than you consume you will not be able to gain weight.

 The goal of the “cutting phase” is to lose as much fat as possible while maintaining as much muscle as possible.
-I must say there’s a misconception that this requires lowering the intensity of your weight training.
+There’s a misconception that this requires lowering the intensity of your weight training.
 Quite the opposite, you still need to hit the weights hard to retain muscle mass.
 However, losing body fat requires a caloric deficit which can make it harder to recover from intense training.
 Thus, you will have to adjust your training schedule accordingly.

 Consuming an adequate amount of protein while reducing your carbohydrate intake may help maintain muscle while cutting.
 Unbeknownst to many, it may even be possible to build muscle while cutting fat when you have a lot of fat to burn.
 The less fat you have, the higher the risk of losing muscle with the calorie restriction.
 You must schedule this out to be a gradual process.
 Excess calorie restriction and rapid weight loss is a sure way to lose muscle.

-4.)
-Can we talk a bit about genetics?
-We know that even with the same training and nutrition, different bodies will respond differently.
-Some men and women barely need to put-forth effort to see gains, while others try every combination of training and nutrition to see results.
-What advice do you have for those that struggle to gain muscle?
+Even with the same training and nutrition, different bodies will respond differently.
+Some men and women barely need to put forth effort to see gains, while others try every combination of training and nutrition to see results.